-THE TABLES BELOW offer a quick comparison of the U.S. and Canadian industrial markets.
+THE TABLES, right, offer a quick comparison of the U.S. and Canadian industrial markets.
 Some observations:

 1) The U.S. industrial market is nearly 10 times larger than the Canadian industrial market.